sanathp/statusok/Config.md

 ## Database

-Save Requests response time information and error information to your database by adding db details to config file.
+Save Requests response time information and error information to your database by adding database details to config file.
 Currently only Influxdb 0.9.3+ is supported.[Add support to your database](https://github.com/sanathp/statusok/blob/master/Config.md#save-data-to-any-other-database)

 ### Influx Db 0.9.3+